 Over to You

-With the number of tweets posted every second, your business has only a very short window to impress your target customers.
+The first step to a killer social media marketing strategy — no matter the channel — is to build a following.
+If you don’t yet have a following, consider reading our tip list on how to build a Twitter following.
+From there, you can employ a strategy for stronger brand awareness and engagement.
+But, with the number of tweets posted every second, your business has only a very short window to impress your followers and target audiences.
 Keep in mind these Twitter marketing strategies from the pros and make sure they stand out every time.

 Did we miss out on your favorite Twitter marketing strategy?
 Let us know in the comments.